cthbleachbit/nbt-parser/README.md

 ### Building

 Building is handled by CMake.
-Make sure you have boost libraries and headers installed.
 Install python version of your choice if you want to build the python binding as well.
+If you need to run unit tests, make sure you have boost libraries and headers.